Aurel Vlaicu: Death

-Aurel Vlaicu died on September 13, 1913, near Câmpina, on the outskirts of Bănești commune while attempting to be the first to fly across the Carpathian Mountains in his now aged A. Vlaicu Nr.
-II.
-He was expected to participate in the ASTRA festivities in Orăștie, near Binţinţi.
+Aurel Vlaicu died on September 13, 1913, near Câmpina, on the outskirts of Bănești commune crashing his now aged A. Vlaicu Nr.
+II while attempting to be the first to fly across the Carpathian Mountains.
+He was expected to participate in the ASTRA festivities in Szászváros, near Bencenc.

-He was buried in Bellu Cemetery, in Bucharest and was posthumously elected to the Romanian Academy in 1948.
+He was buried on September 17, 1913, in Bellu Cemetery, in Bucharest.
+At his funeral he was awarded the Military Virtue Medal.
+In 1948, he was posthumously elected to the Romanian Academy.

-The cause of Vlaicu's crash remains unsolved.
+The cause of Vlaicu's crash remains unknown.
 Vlaicu's friends Giovanni Magnani and Constantin Silisteanu dismissed claims of sabotage, the two being among the first to inspect the wreckage as they were following him in an automobile.
 The most plausible cause of Vlaicu's death was that the airplane stalled while landing with the engine off (as it was common practice at the time, landings were made with the engine off, however this made it difficult for the pilot to abort a misjudged landing).

 Legacy

 17 June, the day of Aurel Vlaicu's first powered flight, is celebrated as The National Aviation Day of Romania.

 His name is listed second on the Romanian Airmen Heroes Memorial in Bucharest, after Gheorghe Caranda and before his friend and fellow pilot, Gheorghe Negel, who died in an aircraft crash one month after Vlaicu, on October 11, 1913.

 A museum was established in his home village, now named Aurel Vlaicu. and a monument was erected near Bănești where he crashed his plane.

 The second largest airport in Romania, a TAROM Airbus A318-111 and the Aurel Vlaicu University, a public university founded in 1991 in Arad are all named after him.

 The 50 Romanian lei banknote has a portrait of Vlaicu on the obverse, and on the reverse a drawing of one of his airplanes and a cross-section of the airplane's engine.

 A commemorative 50 bani coin was issued by the Romanian National Bank in 2010.

 A Bucharest Metro train station, Aurel Vlaicu metro station is named in memory of him.

-His life was the subject of the novels "Maistorasul Aurel, ucenicul lui Dumnezeu: Cronica vremii si vietii lui Vlaicu" by Victor Ion Popa (published in 1939) and "Flăcăul din Binţinţi" by Constantin Ghiban (published in 1953), and of a movie by Mircea Drăgan (released in 1978).
+His life was the subject of the novels "Maistorașul Aurel, ucenicul lui Dumnezeu: Cronica vremii și vieții lui Vlaicu" by Victor Ion Popa (published in 1939) and "Flăcăul din Binținți" by Constantin Ghiban (published in 1953), and of a movie by Mircea Drăgan (released in 1978).

 In 2010 a museum in Deva ordered several hundreds mugs to commemorate the 100th anniversary of Vlaicu's first powered flight.
 The mug designers used a pictured uploaded to Wikipedia showing another Romanian aviation pioneer, Traian Vuia, which was wrongly labelled as Aurel Vlaicu (Wikipedia upload picture name Aurel Vlaicu avionul).
 As of May 2018, the incorrect picture is still used on several websites.